NZ is helping some of the world’s most vulnerable people with a significant contribution to the Global Humanitarian Response Plan for COVID-19.

 Our relationship with South Asia

 Our relations with South Asian countries are friendly and include a shared Commonwealth heritage, a love of cricket, and trade.
 Recognising India as one of the largest and fastest growing economies in the world, the New Zealand Government has a strategy to strengthen our economic, political and security relationships with India.
 Due to Sir Edmund Hillary’s legacy we enjoy a special, continuing connection with Nepal.
 We enjoy positive relationships with Sri Lanka, Pakistan and Bangladesh.

 The potential for conflict between and within countries in the region is significant.
 Along with the potential for terrorism, there are implications for regional security.
 New Zealand works, often within multilateral groups, to promote security, peace, democracy, and respect for human rights in the wider region.
 We also work together to combat climate change.

-New Zealand’s formal connections with South Asian countries include our work with international organisations such as the United Nations (UN), World Trade Organisation (WTO) and regional organisations such as the Asian Development Bank (ADB), the East Asia Summit (EAS) and Asian Regional Forum (ARF).
+New Zealand’s formal connections with South Asian countries include our work with international organisations such as the United Nations (UN), World Trade Organisation (WTO) and regional organisations such as the Asian Development Bank (ADB), the East Asia Summit (EAS) and ASEAN Regional Forum (ARF).